 Digital marketing might not be at the top of every restaurant’s priority list, especially when all you want to focus on is making great food.
 But it’s an essential component and plays a vital role in helping build the business while increasing exposure.

 One of the best ways to maximise your marketing efforts involves using digital tools, which 41% of restaurants agree are extremely important to their marketing strategies.
 You just need to know the best ones to use for your spot.
-That’s the purpose of this guide, which features 12 of the best digital marketing tools for restaurants to utilise in 2022.
+That’s the purpose of this guide, which features 12 of the best digital marketing tools for restaurants to utilise.

 Email marketing is a direct way to target guests and keep them coming back to your restaurant.
 It’s also handy for attracting new diners, as you can prioritise a specific group of people.
 An email list is also a channel the restaurant itself owns, and it’s not subject to the unpredictable quirks of an algorithm.
 As a result, you can fine-tune the messages and new experiences to share with audiences.